slevithan/awesome-regex/README.md

   - Ex: The “JavaScript” flavor is defined by the ECMAScript spec; implemented by multiple engines (V8, etc.).
   - Ex: The “PCRE” flavor is the PCRE2 library, used by numerous programming languages and tools.
   - Ex: Ruby changed its regex implementation twice from version 1.8 ➜ 1.9 ➜ 2.0, so each used a distinct flavor.
 The Ruby 2.0+ flavor is referred to here as either “Ruby” or “Onigmo” (the underlying regex library).
 - **Non-backtracking engine:** Sometimes referred to elsewhere as a “DFA” engine.
-Non-backtracking engines like RE2 and Rust’s `regex` run in linear time because they don’t use backtracking.
-This rules out inefficiency from superlinear backtracking, but it’s also slower with some common patterns and precludes useful features like backreferences and lookarounds.
+Non-backtracking engines like RE2 and Rust's `regex` run in linear time because they don't use backtracking.
+This rules out inefficiency from superlinear backtracking, but it's also slower with some common patterns and precludes useful features like backreferences and lookarounds.
 See also: [Performance](#performance).
 </details>

 # Contents